 The Company recognizes compensation cost for RSUs that are expected to vest.
-The Company expects all performance-based vesting criteria for the outstanding performance-based RSUs that are scheduled to vest on January 1, 2016 will be achieved.
-The stock-based compensation expense recognized for 233,000 performance-based RSUs scheduled to vest on January 1, 2014 was reversed in the second fiscal quarter of 2013 at the time that it was determined that achievement of the performance-based vesting criteria was no longer probable.
-The stock-based compensation expense recognized for 276,000 performance-based RSUs scheduled to vest on January 1, 2015 was reversed in the fourth fiscal quarter of 2012 at the time that it was determined that achievement of the performance-based vesting criteria was no longer probable.
+The Company expects all performance-based vesting criteria for the outstanding performance-based RSUs that are scheduled to vest on January 1, 2014 and 2016 will be achieved.
+The stock-based compensation expense recognized for 276,000 performance-based RSUs scheduled to vest on January 1, 2015 was reversed in the fourth fiscal quarter of 2012 at the time that it was determined that the performance-based vesting criteria were not expected to be achieved.
 RSUs with performance-based vesting criteria are expected to vest as follows (number of RSUs in thousands):

 Vesting Date Number of RSUs

-January 1, 2014 -
+January 1, 2014 233

-January 1, 2015 -
+January 1, 2015 ·

 January 1, 2016 222